deercreeklabs/lancaster/README.md

 # Creating Schema objects
 Lancaster schema objects are required for serialization and deserialization.
 This can be done in two ways:
-1. Create schema objects from an existing Avro schema in JSON format.
+1. Using an existing Avro schema in JSON format.
 To do this, use the [json->schema](#json-schema) function.
 This is best if you are working with externally defined schemas from another system or language.
-2. Create schema objects using Lancaster schema functions and/or macros.
+2. Using Lancaster schema functions and/or macros.
-If you want to define Avro schemas using Clojure/ClojureScript, Lancaster lets you concisely create and combine schemas in arbitrarily complex ways, as explained below.
+This is best if you want to define Avro schemas using Clojure/ClojureScript.
+Lancaster lets you concisely create and combine schemas in arbitrarily complex ways, as explained below.

 ## Primitive Schemas
 Lancaster provides predefined schema objects for all the